mark-watson/hy-lisp-python-book/manuscript/preface.md

 I will give some examples here and also show exploratory Hy language REPL examples later in the book.
 How often do you search the web for documentation on how to use a library, write some code only to discover later that you didn't use the API correctly?
 I reduce the amount of time that I spend writing code by having a Lisp REPL open so that I can experiment with API calls and returned results while reading the documentation.

 When I am working on new code or a new algorithm I like to have a Lisp REPL open and try short snippets of code to get working code for solving low level problems, building up to more complex code.
-As I figure out how to do things I enter code that works and that I want to keep in a text editor and then convert this code into my own library.
+As I figure out how to do things I enter code that works and which I want to keep in a text editor and then convert this code into my own library.
 I then iterate on loading my new library into a REPL and stress test it, look for API improvements, etc.

 I find, in general, that a "bottom-up" approach gets me to working high quality systems faster than spending too much time doing up front planning and design.
 The problem with spending too much up front time on design is that we change our minds as to what makes the most sense to solve a problem as we experiment with code.
 I try to avoid up front time spent on work that I will have to re-work or even toss out.